Are you looking for tips on how to set up QR codes and barcodes?

-The following tips will help you to optimize this process and provide insight into how to implement codes properly from the get-go.
+The following steps will help you to optimize this process and provide insight into how to implement codes properly from the get-go.

 1. Prefer QR Codes over Barcodes

 The age-old question.
-And the answer?
-Well, there is no one size fits all - it truly depends on your needs.
+Well, there is no one-size-fits-all - it truly depends on your needs.
 Some users use barcodes, while others use QR codes.
 There is a time and place for each and it is up to you to decide what to use.